tabakg/potapov_interpolation/README.md

 ## functions.py
 Miscellaneous functions.
 Includes:

---`Pade`: Generate a Pade approximation for delays that do NOT feed back.
+--`Pade` Generate a Pade approximation for delays that do NOT feed back.

---`spatial_modes`: Finding the spatial location of modes.
+--`spatial_modes` Finding the spatial location of modes.
 This is necessary to generate nonlinear terms.

---`make_nonlinear_interaction`: Generate the weight of an interaction term due to phase-matching.
+--`make_nonlinear_interaction` Generate the weight of an interaction term due to phase-matching.

 ## Hamiltonian.py